Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 and Au atoms and associated electrons at null velocity.
 Electromagnetic monochromatic waves at the wavelength 800 nm are travelling from the negative direction toward the origin and then go out to the positive direction.
+The pellet includes a cold pellet of hydrogen, carbon and gold, and electrons.
 The pellets at the origin are irradiated by these waves and are ejected to ion perpenducular and electron parallel directions toward an open space.
 The fine particle ejection in 3-D and x-y plots are shown newly in cntemp.77Ca-2024a.pdf.

+In the second case, electromagnetic circulary-polarized waves are injected periodically.
+Thirdly, complex double pellets are excited by the electromagnetic waves.

-The final energies for laser intensity 10^22 W/cm^2 are around 30-40 MeV in 20-40 fs, which is shown by animation movies at my homepage, https://physique.isc.chubu.ac.jp/, and/or http://www1.m4.mediacat.ne.jp/dphysique/.
+The final energies for laser intensity 10^22 W/cm^2 are around 30-40 MeV in 20-40 fs, and they are discussed in the latter half of the Computer Physics Commun. in 2019 (Ref.
+1).
+Also, it is shown by animation movies at my homepage, https://physique.isc.chubu.ac.jp/, and/or http://www1.m4.mediacat.ne.jp/dphysique/.

 ### Execution Scripts ###